gazebosim/gz-sim/tutorials/migration_sdf.md

 * [COLLADA](https://app.gazebosim.org/OpenRobotics/fuel/models/Lamp%20Post)

 For primitive shapes or even meshes, you can pass the texture as the albedo map.
-If you want the model to be compatible with both Classic and Ignition, you can specify both the script and the albedo map.
+If you want the model to be compatible with both Classic and Gazebo, you can specify both the script and the albedo map.

 ```